ExpressLRS/Docs/docs/software/mavlink.md

 ![Software Banner](https://raw.githubusercontent.com/ExpressLRS/ExpressLRS-Hardware/master/img/software.png)

 !!! warning "Warning"
-    Although MAVLink has been in development for some time, and has been tested by a community of early adopters using Ardupilot crafts, MAVLink support is still a recent addition.
+    Although MAVLink has been in development for some time, and has been tested by a community of early adopters using ArduPilot crafts, MAVLink support is still a recent addition.
 There may be unexpected bugs; Exercise due caution.

 !!! note "NOTE"
     MAVLink is only available to receivers with ESP hardware, and **NOT STM32**.
 Enabling MAVLink forces the use of Hybrid or 16ch/2 switch mode.
 Wide switch mode is not supported.